SamG05Z/SamG05Z/README.md

 I'm a **sysadmin & cybersecurity student**.

-* 💼 **Working:** as a Junior Cloud Practitioner Analyst (as intern at Seidor), I'm diving into infrastructure, IaC, and SaaS in a production environment (tickets, monitoring and that stuff).
+* 💼 **Not Working right now:** considering diving into infrastructure, IaC, and basically EaC.
-* 🎓 **Studying:** I'm in my second year of the ASIX (Sysadmin) & Cybersecurity program at Institut Pedralbes.
+* 🎓 **Just Finished Studying:** I'm just completed my ASIX (Sysadmin) & Cybersecurity program at Institut Pedralbes.
 * 🌱 **Learning:** I'm currently focused on containerization (Podman/Kubernetes) and deepening my cloud knowledge.
 * 🛠️ **Tools:** my go-tos are Python and Bash.
 I'm also comfortable with web tech (HTML/CSS/PHP) and will deal (sigh, and struggle) with PowerShell when needed.
 * 🤝 **Collaboration:** I'm keen to contribute to open-source projects.